mila-iqia/digit-detection/README.md

 ## Quick usage on Helios

-To run the code on Helios, you can use the scripts in `scrips/helios/train_on_helios.sh`.
+To run the code on Helios, you can use the scripts `train_on_helios.sh`.

 You can run this directly from the login node using msub: